davidahmann/lumyn/README.md

 - You provide a `DecisionRequest` (no external fetches in v1; your app supplies `evidence`).
 - Lumyn evaluations occur in 5 strict stages: `REQUIREMENTS` -> `HARD_BLOCKS` -> `ESCALATIONS` -> `ALLOW_PATHS` -> `DEFAULT`.
 - Lumyn computes Experience Memory similarity from prior labeled outcomes.
+- When Memory is consulted, Lumyn includes a replayable memory snapshot digest in `record.determinism.memory.snapshot_digest`.
+- When an upstream Context Record exists (e.g. Fabra), include `request.context_ref` and Lumyn will persist it as `record.context_ref` for ticketing and chain linkage.
 - Lumyn persists the Decision Record to SQLite before returning (or returns ABSTAIN on storage failure).

 ## What a Decision Record looks like